bbauska/Coursera-Bootstrap/readme.md

 Then I will say usemin then aboutus.html -d dist \--htmlmin -o dist/aboutus.html.

-That\'s the second one for transforming the aboutus.html file.
+That&apos;s the second one for transforming the aboutus.html file.

 And then &&, this is a long script, usemin index.html, we need to transform all the files.

-That\'s why I need to specify each one explicitly there. usemin doesn\'t take wild cards, so that\'s the reason why I have to specify the holding like \[INAUDIBLE\].
+That&apos;s why I need to specify each one explicitly there. usemin doesn&apos;t take wild cards, so that&apos;s the reason why I have to specify the holding like \[INAUDIBLE\].

 And usemin index.html -d dist \--htmlmin -o dist/index.html.

-And then after that I put a comma because I\'m going to introduce the next script, which is, Called build.
+And then after that I put a comma because I&apos;m going to introduce the next script, which is, Called build.

 This build script will create my distribution folder.

-To create my distribution folder, the first thing that I\'m going to do is npm run clean.
+To create my distribution folder, the first thing that I&apos;m going to do is npm run clean.

 And then npm run copyfonts.